masmangan/jbehave-yourself/README.md

 https://objectcomputing.com/resources/publications/sett/june-2010-jbehave-yourself

-The original code is from 2010 and was no building anymore.
+The original code is from 2010 and was no building anymore at this time (2019).
 Code and Maven dependencies were updated to allow building.

 ## Running the example
+You need a JDK, git and maven on your local box in order to run the example.
+Maven should take care of dependencies and a scenario execution will be presented, ending with a BUILD SUCCESS message.

 ```
 git clone https://github.com/masmangan/jbehave-yourself.git